 One of the best watering holes on the island is Rick’s Café in Negril.
 This hotspot is perched on the side of a 35-foot high cliff and boasts unrivalled views of the sunset plus a ‘World Famous Rum Punch’ that we’ve heard is out of this world.
 The bar is considered ‘A MUST experience while in Jamaica’ with a 4 out of 5 rating on TripAdvisor – because nothing beats watching the sun go down over the Caribbean Sea with a local rum in your hand, right?!

-As you’ve probably gathered by now, rum is an essential part of any Caribbean holiday and St Lucia is no exception.
+As you’ve probably gathered by now, rum is an essential part of any Caribbean holiday and St Lucia luxury holidays are no exception.
 Being the birthplace of the exceptional Chairman’s Reserve, you know you’re in good hands.
 Since its first blend back in 1999, this tipple has won a number of awards and has become an absolute must-have whilst holidaying on this tropical treasure.